Bremen: Geography

 Bremen lies on both sides of the River Weser, about 60 km upstream of its estuary on the North Sea and its transition to the Outer Weser by Bremerhaven.
 Opposite Bremen's Altstadt is the point where the "Middle Weser" becomes the "Lower Weser" and, from the area of Bremen's port, the river has been made navigable to ocean-going vessels.
 The region on the left bank of the Lower Weser, through which the Ochtum flows, is the Weser Marshes, the landscape on its right bank is part of the Elbe-Weser Triangle.
 The Lesum, and its tributaries, the Wümme and Hamme, the Schönebecker Aue and Blumenthaler Aue, are the downstream tributaries of the Weser.

 The city's municipal area is about 38 km long and 16 km wide.
-In terms of area, Bremen is the thirteenth largest city in Germany; and in terms of population the second largest city in northwest Germany after Hamburg and the eleventh largest in the whole of Germany (see: List of cities in Germany).
+In terms of area, Bremen is the eleventh largest city in Germany; and in terms of population the second largest city in northwest Germany after Hamburg and the eleventh largest in the whole of Germany (see: List of cities in Germany).

 Bremen lies about 50 km east of the city of Oldenburg, 110 km southwest of Hamburg, 120 km northwest of Hanover, 100 km north of Minden and 105 km northeast of Osnabrück.
 Part of Bremerhaven's port territory forms an exclave of the City of Bremen.